-In relation to surveys, searches, property enquiry certificates, energy performance certificates, introduction to Financial Services Authority (or successor), regulated mortgage advisers and certain other services we may receive a commission due to volumes of work.
+In relation to surveys, searches, property enquiry certificates, energy performance certificates, introduction to Financial Conduct Authority (or successor), regulated mortgage advisers and certain other services we may receive a commission due to volumes of work.
 This will not be accounted for separately.

 Conflict of Interest

 Where conflict of interest arises, the matter is governed by professional rules and guidance and the code of conduct of the profession.

 Where such a situation is identified it will usually occur in relation to a matter where we have more than one interest.
 In particular circumstances this does not mean that we cannot continue to act, but both parties for whom we act must be aware of the situation and we will advise you in writing where such a case occurs.

 If, however, the conflict is such that it is not appropriate for us to continue acting, then either one or both clients must be advised to consult another solicitor.

 If at any time you decide to change your solicitors or withdraw your instructions, then you are of course free to do so but you will be responsible for all our fees and outlays due up to the time of such a change.